Neil3108/Neil3108.github.io/README.md

 Q- I am able to edit my resume and it's theme once I have uploaded it?
 Ans- Yes!
 You can edit  your resume and change it's theme as many times as you want.

 Q- Why do I need to host my resume for on a static website?
+What is wrong is distributing resume in a PDF?
+Ans- Well, as Etter's book mentions PDFs get downloaded onto hard drives and then sit there like day-old bagels, growing more and more stale until they're actively harmful.
+If you want to share a resume that is always up to date, hosting it on a static website is the way to go.